 Albert Chiu is a lawyer with a downtown Vancouver law firm.
 He has lived in the Renfrew-Collingwood area for over 20 years and has always had an interest in local art and culture.
 He joined the board of Still Moon Arts Society as a way of contributing to the community that he has grown up with.
 On the weekends, he can often be found exploring the rapidly-changing neighborhood while walking his frisky Shih Tzu-Poodle.

 Member At Large

-Chao has been living in Vancouver since 1977; especially, in the Renfrew neighborhood since 1988.
-He recently retired as a professional staff and technology manager for Faculty of Applied Science (Engineering Science, Computing Science, Sustainable Energy Engineering), SFU 1982-2002.
-Chao served two terms as a director of the SFU Administrative and Professional Staff Association.
-In addition, he served as director of Renfrew Collingwood Annex Art Council in 2019.
+Chao Cheng has been living in the Renfrew neighborhood since 1988.
+He recently retired as a professional staff and technology manager for Faculty of Applied Science for 38 years.
+He was a volunteer and director of Renfrew Collingwood Annex Art Council in 2019.
 He is currently serving his third term as a director and now treasurer for Renfrew Park Community Centre Association, and serving his second term as Member at Large of the Board for Still Moon Arts Society.
 He has served as a volunteer for Variety Club BC since 2007.
 Chao is a photography hobbyist for nature, travel and community events photos.
 He is a “passive environmentalist” for engineering solutions for sustainable urban neighborhoods.
 He wishes to continue his volunteering service to the neighborhood for years to come.